FasterInternetLaboratories/FasterInternetLaboratories.github.io/content/peering.md

 # Peering Policy

-We operate networks in the USA, Luxembourg and Japan.
+We operate networks in the Luxembourg and Japan.

 FSlab (AS203577) has an open peering policy.